What is the difference between branding and positioning? Some think they are one and the same.

 While marketing has traditionally been the user and driver of a company’s brand, LePla’s approach elevates brand responsibility to your management team.
 He advocates that branding should be used as a strategic management tool to help drive corporate strategy.

 “For branding to be your company’s DNA means senior management has defined a brand promise, i.e., what customer experience it will consistently deliver,” LePla says.
 “In the case of the Mayo Clinic this is ’finding answers.’
 For the Ritz Carlton, this is ’anticipation and fulfillment of each guest’s unexpressed needs.’”
 These brand promises drive employee attitudes, behavior and actions.
-In contrast, positioning drives your all your marketing communications.
+In contrast, positioning drives all your marketing communications.
 Here is a summary of the differences between branding and positioning:

 Read LePla’s books to learn more about branding